IHCCJavaII/docs/junit/junit-setup-instructions.md

 ```

 A test should only test one scenario at a time, and one specific part of the class.
 You should create many test methods inside your test class to test as many scenarios and methods in your classes as possible.

+## Running tests

+You run your tests by pressing the green play button in IntelliJ when the test class is open.
+Or you can right-click inside the test class or on the test class in the project explorer, and run the tests.
+You can run invidiual test methods inside the test class by selecting the green play button next to each method.